NobleWoodall/senior_design/finger_tracing_refactor/CALIBRATION_GUIDE.md

 ### Step 2: Follow Instructions

+**Preview Phase:**
-1. Window opens showing the spiral with countdown
+1. Window opens showing the spiral with a **yellow dot** at the center (starting position)
-2. When countdown reaches 0, a **yellow dot** appears and starts moving
+2. Position yourself so you can reach the starting point comfortably
+3. You'll see your finger/LED tracked in real-time (purple dot)
+4. Press **SPACE** when ready to begin

+**Countdown Phase:**
+5. 3-second countdown begins
+6. Get your finger/LED positioned at the starting dot

+**Calibration Phase:**
+7. Yellow dot starts moving around the spiral
-3. **Trace the yellow dot** with your finger/LED for the entire duration
+8. **Trace the yellow dot** (not the spiral!) with your finger/LED
-4. Keep your finger/LED visible at all times
+9. Keep your finger/LED visible at all times
-5. System collects data and computes calibration
+10. System collects data for 2 complete traces (configurable)

+**Test Phase:**
+11. After calibration is computed, you enter TEST MODE
+12. Trace the spiral freely to see how accurate the calibration is
+13. Purple dot = your calibrated position
+14. Green dot = nearest point on spiral
+15. Error in pixels is shown at the top
+16. **Press K to Keep** the calibration and finish
+17. **Press R to Redo** the calibration if you're not satisfied
+18. **Press ESC to Cancel** and exit

-### Step 3: Enable Calibration
+### Step 3: Enable Calibration (if you kept it)

-After successful calibration, edit `config.yaml`:
+The calibration is automatically saved when you press K. Now edit `config.yaml`:

 ```yaml
 calibration: